Griffith Park Observatory is one of L.A’s greatest cultural attractions and best of all it’s admission free!

 In the final room is the Depth of Space exhibit and the Big Picture explaining about the universe and beyond.
 You’ll also find a bronze statue of Albert Einstein, along with numerous other stuff on all the walls and the ceiling.
 You get to see in great detail each planet and even see how much you would weigh on every planet in the solar system and find an answer to that age old question, is Uranus big?
 Well you can find out here.

-Griffith Observatory is sitting on the south facing slope of Mount Hollywood in Los Angeles Griffith Park.
+Griffith Observatory sits on the south facing slope of Mount Hollywood in Griffith Park Los Angeles, California, USA.
 It has an amazing view of the Los Angeles Basin, including Downtown Los Angeles to the southeast, Hollywood to the south, and the Pacific Ocean to the southwest.

 - The Foucault pendulum was designed to demonstrate the rotation of the Earth.